 Ruth Brown’s 1955 song “Mama He Treats Your Daughter Mean.”

 Rock ‘n’ roll hit the airwaves in Canada, first in Vancouver, before rippling throughout the country, all thanks to a teenager with a penchant for R&B tunes.

 “I would go to the record store to buy a rhythm and blues record and they would hand it to me wrapped in brown paper like it was pornography,” Robinson recalls.
 “They called it race music.
 ‘Oh you want some race records?’ they would say.”

-In the 1950s, playing a record by an artist of colour, even in Canada, could provoke a racist response.
+In the 1950s, playing a record on the radio by an artist of colour, even in Canada, could provoke a racist response from listeners, Robinson mentions.
 The birth of rock ‘n’ roll marked not just the emergence of a new era in music; it was a sign of changing attitudes and racial barriers being broken on both sides of the border.